Efficient Terrain Stochastic Differential Efficient Terrain Stochastic Differential Equations for Multipurpose Digital Elevation Model Restoration: Introduction

-However, none of the existing works are designed for general DEM restoration that can fill the voids while enhancing the resolution.
-Additionally, GAN-based models are susceptible to mode corruption and unstable optimization \cite{sisr_review, gan_review}.
-As a growing branch of generative models, diffusion models (DMs) have demonstrated notable success in image restoration (IR), exhibiting finer details and a more straightforward training process \cite{diffusion_review}.
+However, the GAN-based model is vulnerable to mode corruption and unstable optimization \citep{sisr_review, gan_review}.
+The GAN-based models handle degradation removal and detail refinement simultaneously for the entire image grid.
+In contrast, diffusion models have demonstrated notable success in image restoration, exhibiting finer details and a more straightforward training process \citep{diffusion_review}.
+This novel branch of generative models, diffusion models, has recently yielded significant advancements in visual generation and restoration tasks.
+Besides, none of the works provide a compositive solution to different defects of DEMs.

-This paper proposes DEM-SDE, fully leveraging the continuous diffusion probabilistic model to robust DEM super-resolution with voids.
-During the training phase, DEM-SDE diffuses DEM (Digital Elevation Model) of high quality towards a pure noise distribution with the SDE (Stochastic Differential Equation) forward process.
-On the other hand, during the inference phase, DEM-SDE generates samples by learning and simulating the corresponding reverse-time SDE.
-To enhance terrain features utilization, DEM-SDE is conditioned on deep terrain features prior to forwarding. \begin{itemize} \item We propose a robust DEM restoration model DEM-SDE for super-resolution with voids, as shown in Fig.~\ref{fig:flowchart}. \item DEM-SDE is robust to larger DEM input sizes, compared to SOTA works. \end{itemize}
+This paper proposes a DEM refinement framework Efficient Terrain Stochastic Differential Equations (ET-SDE), for multipurpose restoration of DEM from different negative problems.
+ET-SDE fully leverages a mean-reverting Stochastic Differential Equation conditioned on terrain features learned by deformable convolution.
+With the unified representation of diffusion probabilistic models \citep{diffusion_review}, ET-SDE gradually diffuses images towards a pure noise distribution with an SDE, and then generates samples by learning and simulating the corresponding reverse-time SDE.
+To adapt to the terrain model, ET-SDE is based on the mean-reverting SDE with a closed-form solution and adapted feature-extracting modules.
+The main contributions include: \begin{itemize} \item We propose ET-SDE, an efficient multipurpose DEM refinement framework ET-SDE for DEM super-resolution, void-filling, and denoising. \item We adapt the SDE model to enhance the performance by incorporating the terrain knowledge in both the pipeline and the losses. \item The ET-SDE yields pioneering results for each task, and has faster inference speed and generalization ability. \end{itemize}

+The remainder of this paper is organized as follows.
+Section~\ref{sec:rw} gives a literature review of the related work in respective tasks.
+Section~\ref{sec:methods} gives the theory and the lightweight pipeline design.
+Section~\ref{sec:exp} gives experiments for respective tasks and the analysis.
+Section~\ref{sec:conclusion} contains the conclusion and future directions.